cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/agents/packager.md

 {{% /note %}}

-- `distribution` - The distribution for which the agent is intended.
+- `distribution` - The distribution for which the Agent is intended.
 If this is omitted, the tool attempts to retrieve the distribution by itself.
 The distribution is then used to name the virtualenv (unless explicitly specified in `venv`) and to name the output file (unless explicitly specified in `output_tar`).
-- `release` - The release (e.g. precise, trusty) of the `distribution` for which the agent is intended.
+- `release` - The release (e.g. precise, trusty) of the `distribution` for which the Agent is intended.
 If this is omitted, the tool will attempt to retrieve the release by itself.
 The release is then used to name the virtualenv (unless explicitly specified in `venv`) and to name the output file (if unless specified in `output_tar').
 - `python_path` - Enables you to set the Python binary to be used when creating `venv`.
 (Defaults to `/usr/bin/python`).
-- `requirements_file` - Path to the requirements.txt file that contains the modules you want to be installed in the agent.
+- `requirements_file` - Path to the requirements.txt file that contains the modules you want to be installed in the Agent.
 - `cloudify_agent_version` - Specifies the version of the `cloudify-agent` module to install (Not required if `cloudify_agent_module` is specified).
 Note that this can be used to create an agent for a specific {{< param product_name >}} version.
 - `cloudify_agent_module` - Specifies the URL from which the `cloudify-agent` module is to be installed.
 (Ignores `cloudify_agent_version`, if specified).
 - `core_modules` - A `dict` of core modules to install into the virtualenv.
 (If omitted or with a value of `false`, the module is installed as a part of the `cloudify-agent` dependencies.)
 See a list of current core modules below.